Junior School Faqs

 - Q. Is there any provision for bursary support for a Junior School pupil?

-Our scholarship and bursary support is targeted to children entering the school at year 7.
+Our scholarship and bursary support is targeted to children entering the school at Year 7.
 However other incentives may be available for siblings, or in unique cases.
-Please enquire about this.

 - Q. Do you take part in any competitive activities?